d3sw/nomex/README.md

 ## Before You Proceed

 It should be noted that this library is a simple, thin wrapper around HTTPoison (for making requests) and Poison (for encoding/decoding JSON).
-I made purely for convenience.
+I made this purely for convenience.
+If you need to interact with only a small subset of Nomad's API, I would consider rolling your own functions.

 ## What Works?